PolusAI/image-tools/formats/file-renaming-plugin/README.md

-# File Renaming
+# File Renaming(v0.1.18)
 This WIPP plugin uses supplied file naming patterns to dynamically rename and save files in an image collection to a new image collection.

 ## Example Usage
 * The user can upload an image collection where all files contain similar naming conventions.

  * **Input collection:**
 `img_x01_y01_DAPI.tif`